 Some students live off-campus either in the city center or in the greater Tel Aviv area (Gush Dan).
 In Gush Dan, sharing a standard apartment with 1-2 roommates may cost more or the same as the dorms.
 Like most world-class cities, housing in central Tel Aviv can be expensive.

-How will the Student Life team support me?
+How will the community leaders support me?

 How do I get a student visa?